victorfelisbino/webexccToSalesforce/README.md

 **Step 1:**

-- To use the Existing SFEventsWidget.js on your localhost
+- To use the Existing sf-events-widget.js on your localhost
 - Inside this project on your terminal type: `npm run dev`
 - this should run the app on your localhost:5000

 **Step 2:**

-- In the **_SFEventsWidget.js_** file, line 360.
+- In the **_sf-events-widget.js_** file, line 360.
 Change the **vteamId** to your own queue that you want to transfer to.

 **Step 3:**